nhsconnect/nhslogin/README.md

 1. Click on the **src** file
 2. Find the file that you would like to edit and click into it.
 3. Click the **"Edit" icon button** at the top right of the page.
-4. When you are finished making your changes, click **Commit** at the bottom of the page.
+4. When you are finished making your changes, click **Propose file change** at the bottom of the page.
+5. You will see a box that will allow you to add a title and description to your changes.
+6. Add a title.
+The description is optional.
+7. Now click the green button that says **"Create Pull Request"**.
+Now your changes are in a queue waiting to be accepted by an admin.
+8. If you wish to cancel your request to make changes, click **"Close Pull Request"**

 ## Creating a new page

 1. Click on the **src** file
 2. Click the **"Create new file" button** at the top right of the page
 3. Give your file an appropriate name, making sure to end this name with **.md**
-4. When you are finished making your changes, click **Commit** at the bottom of the page.
+4. When you are finished making your changes, click **Propose new file** at the bottom of the page.
+5. You will see a box that will allow you to add a title and description to your changes.
+6. Add a title.
+The description is optional.
+7. Now click the green button that says **"Create Pull Request"**.
+Now your changes are in a queue waiting to be accepted by an admin.
+8. If you wish to cancel your request to make changes, click **"Close Pull Request"**

 ## Before you start writing